 Selecting a Niche

 The Finance and Administration Committee will maintain a list of niches that are available for reservation.
 Each submitted reservation must identify the selected niche.
-Reservations will be reviewed in the order they are received by the church, as determined by the Finance and Administration Committee.
+Reservations will be reviewed in the order, as determined by the Finance and Administration Committee, the church receives them.

 Designating the Person to be Inurned